wai2k/incubator/hey_doc_this_is_me_normally/ReadMe.md

     - including specialists, school nurses, therapists etc
   - Other notes
     - free text section that we can use to inform next features
-5. Doc can save/delete shortcuts to profiles
+5. Doc can save/delete shortcuts to profiles (but can _only_ view online)
-6. Users can store a profile locally to view offline.
-(Has sync implications tbc).
+6. Users can store the profile's they own locally to view offline

 ### Tech spec basics
 _(platforms, programming languages, infrastructure)_